-With good planning to the long wooden terrace life
+With good planning to the long wooden decking life

 Keep your eyes open when buying floorboards – but not only.
-If you want a long life for your wooden terrace, you should not only look twice at the selection of wood, but also at the location, assembly and, last but not least, care and maintenance.
-The durability and service life of a wooden terrace are, so to speak, the sum of experience and technology.
+If you want a long life for your wooden decking, you should not only look twice at the selection of wood, but also at the location, assembly and, last but not least, care and maintenance.
+The durability and service life of a wooden decking are, so to speak, the sum of experience and technology.

-Further information about woods for the construction of your terrace can be found in our wood science.
+Further information about woods for the construction of your decking can be found in our wood science.

 Permanence.
 A multi-level class society